markfinger/django-node/README.md

 Arguments:

 - `target_dir`: a string pointing to the directory which the command will be invoked in.
-- `arguments`: an optional tuple of strings to append to the invoked command.
+- `*args`: optional strings to append to the invoked command.
 - `silent`: an optional boolean indicating that NPM's output should not be printed to the terminal.

 ```python